matthewrudy/twissandra-rb/talk/PEQS.md

 ### Reading my Timeline

 * find Tweets from my Timeline
+* load the Tweet details
-* find the User details for each Tweet
+* load the User details

 ### Following a User